 Employment Outlook and Salary Info

-Histology technicians typically work in hospitals or other medical facilities with research laboratories.
-They generally work under the supervision of licensed pathologists.
-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for a medical and clinical laboratory technician in the United States was about $37,240 in 2012.
-That field is the BLS category most closely aligned with histology technicians.
+Histology technicians typically work in hospitals or other medical research facilities under the supervision of licensed pathologists.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean salary for a medical and clinical laboratory technician was $41,420 in 2015.
+Employment opportunities in the medical laboratory technologist and technician field, combined, are projected to increase 16% between 2014 and 2024.

 An associate's degree in histology takes roughly two years, and teaches students various aspects of anatomy, biology, as well as offer special training in genetics or cell biology.
 Upon completion, graduates can pursue a career as histology technicians, as well as go on to obtain a bachelor's degree in histology or related fields.